-- As the distance (D) from the object increases, the spot size (S) of the area measured by the unit becomes larger. - The relationship between distance and spot size for each unit is listed below. - The spot sizes indicate 90% encircled energy.
+As the distance (D) from the object increases, the spot size (S) of the area measured by the unit becomes larger.
+The relationship between distance and spot size for each unit is listed below.
+The focal point for each unit is 914mm (36").
+The spot sizes indicate 90% encircled energy.